yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### \password [* username* ]

 Changes the password of the specified user (by default, the current user).
 This command prompts for the new password, encrypts it, and sends it to the server as an [ALTER ROLE](../../api/ysql/commands/dcl_alter_role) statement.
-This makes sure that the new password does not appear in cleartext in the command history, the server log, or elsewhere.
+This makes sure that the new password does not appear in clear text in the command history, the server log, or elsewhere.

 ##### \prompt [ *text* ] *name*